h01ger/piuparts/README_piatti.txt

 There are several cronjobs installed via '~piupartsm/crontab' and '~piupartss/crontab') which monitor the slave and the host it's running on.

-It's possible to kill the slave any time by pressing CTRL-C, the currently done test will be redone.
+It's possible to kill the slave any time by pressing Ctrl-C.
+Pressing Ctrl-C once will wait for the current test to finish, pressing twice will abort the currently running test (which will be redone).
+Clean termination may take some time and can be aborted by a third Ctrl-C, but that may leave temporary directories and processes around.

 === Joining an existing slave session